 “The key to an effective cross-sell,” Anthony Capetola of Sales & Orders said, “is to offer items that will add value to the customer’s experience rather than superfluous items.
 For example, if someone is buying an Xbox, you want to show Xbox video games or accessories.”
 Read: don’t try to cross-sell with unnecessary or unrelated products.

 Salva Jovells of Hockerty added that “the customer has to see the cross-sell as a piece of advice.”
-For example, “which dress shirts combine with my new suit?
+For example, “Which dress shirts combine with my new suit?
 If you can provide a reliable answer to that question, your AOV may increase.”

 Bundle Products and Offer Bundle Discounts